AlbertoKarakoutev/AWMS/wiki.md

 			Tries to get the _Day_ and _EDR_ from that day form the DB.
 If successful, creates a new _Task_ and loads the information into it.
 Saves the updated _Day_ into the DB and returns true if successful

 			- Task _createTask(String receiverNationalID, Day date, String taskBody, String taskTitle)_
 			Creates a bew _Task_ objects and returns it

+			- boolean _applyRegularSchedule(String department, int level)_
+			Loads all employees from the specified accessLevel.
+Parses the _departments.json_ configuration file and finds the current department.
+Applies the first scheduling algorithm to that department, if it is specified in the file.

 			- ArrayList _viewSchedule(String accessLevel)_
 			Iterates through all the dates upto the current one.
 Finds the _Day_ and all _EDR_ objects from it.
 Aggregates all _EDR_'s with equal and lower access levels.
 Returns that list